 Website Legal Obligations of a Business

 A final area for compliance that must be considered is the legal requirements of a business website in the UK.

-There are several pieces of legislation setting requirements that a business with a website must comply with.
+There are several pieces of law setting requirements that a business with a website must comply with.
 The compliance requirements are set out in detail in our guide to website legal requirements.

 Legal Obligations of A Business

-By ensuring you consider the obligations of a business, you will protect your business from fines.
+By ensuring you consider the duties of a business, you will protect your business from fines.
 Business insurance will not cover such fines.
 Good compliance is a key part of running a successful business.